edgelesssys/marblerun-tensorflow-demo/README.md

 # Privacy Preserving Machine Learning Demo using Tensorflow

 This demo is based on the [Graphene Tensorflow Demo](https://github.com/oscarlab/graphene), using Graphene to run a Tensorflow Model Server in an SGX enclave and Marblerun to take care of attestation and secret provisioning.

+**Warning**: This sample enables `loader.insecure__use_host_env` in [tensorflow_model_server.manifest.template](graphene-files/tensorflow_model_server.manifest.template).
+Don't use this on production until [secure forwarding of host environment variables](https://github.com/oscarlab/graphene/issues/2356) will be available.

 ## How it works
 ![marblerun-tensorflow](illustration.svg)